opendaylight/docs/docs/user-guide/bier-user-guide.rst

 Preparing for Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Forwarding devices must support the OpenFlow protocol, and already be
+1. Forwarding devices must support the BGP-LS protocol, and already be
-   configured so that OpenDaylight can discover those devices via the :ref:`OpenFlow
+   configured so that OpenDaylight can discover those devices.
-   Plugin <ofp-user-guide>`.

 2. Forwarding devices must support BIER configuration via NETCONF, which has a
    standard IETF YANG model.

+3. The feature *odl-bier-app* or third-party App provides the northbound interface
+   of BIER management for BIER controller.

 Installation Feature